Overlord-Runt/Runtboard/README.md

 \
 \
 ![first](assets/img1.png)
-Unfortunately, The parts for this will arrive after high seas ends so I dont have a proper demo for it

 ## What this is
 The Runtboard is a custom keyboard that I designed and coded.
 It has 83 keys, 2 encoders, 17 LEDs, and an OLED SSD1306 screen.
 I designed it to have a split keyboard style with keys split down the middle but intentionally left it stuck together to have easier firmware.\
 \
-I spent a total of rougly 80 hours on this project, from intial designs, pcb, case, and finally firmware.
+I spent a total of rougly 70 hours on this project, from intial designs, pcb, case, and finally firmware.
 Before reaching this final design, I went through about 3 different variations going back and forth with the pcb and case.\
 The Runtboard has 2 layers, one with your regular keyboard layout and one that changes the functions of the encoders.
 I hope you like the design and you are free to make it yourself if you have a big enough 3d printer.

 ## Schematic